ATO Tax Time Hitlist 2025: What the ATO Is Watching This Year

 - Declare every sale or transfer of assets

-6. Superannuation Guarantee (SG) Obligations
+6. Superannuation Guarantee Obligations

-What the ATO Is Watching:
+What the ATO is watching:

 - Late super payments